DaniGlass/OneStopShop/README.md

 ##  Welcome to OneStopShop!

-This user focused IOS app allows you to put all of your home shopping needs in one easy to use list.
-It then gives you the ability to find a store near you that has most, if not all of the items on your list.
+This beautifully simple IOS app allows you to put all of your home shopping needs in one easy to use list.
+You may then find a store near you that has most, if not all, of the items on your shopping list.
 Thus, you find your "OneStopShop."

 ## Core Goals:

-1. Help shoppers cut down shopping time, multiple store visits, and reduce the need for in store price comparison.
+1. Help shoppers cut reduce shopping time, multiple store visits, and the need for in store price comparison.
 2. Give OneStopShoppers the power to choose how they want to shop.

 ## Stretch Goals: